 ProReckoner provides free clinical calculators trusted by nurses in Australia and worldwide.
-Every tool is built around the standard nursing formulas — from IV drip rate calculations and drug dosing to BMI assessment and shift hour tracking.
+Every tool is built around standard nursing formulas — from IV drip rate calculations and drug dosing to NEWS2 early warning scoring, fluid balance tracking, FiO₂ estimation, Glasgow Coma Scale, paediatric weight-based dosing and BMI assessment.
 All calculations are instant, work on any device, and support both metric and imperial units.
 No login or app download required.

 IV & Fluids